 Understanding flows from many sources.
 We strive to be open to, and encourage the fostering of, dream, imagination, inspiration, analysis, spiritual insight, art, physical experience, story, critical thinking, and other ways of knowing in all our research and education activities.
 Some of these types of knowledge come from animals, plants, and the Land itself, so opportunities to interact with these sources of wisdom are an important part of all our work.

 Each person’s voice has value.
 In the philosophies that undergird democratic government, each voice has value.
-But we have learned that the people who work with us tend to give more attention and credence to the voices of people with certain credentials, of the male gender, and of Western culture.
+But we have learned that the people who work with us tend to give more attention and credence to the voices of people with certain credentials, who are of the male gender, and/or who express Modern or Western worldview.
 We find that such a built-in heirarchy of power silences important and even essential voices, thereby diminishing the power of the collaborative process and of its possible outcome.

 Diversity produces power.
 Creative strides in our work depend on the collaborative efforts of people from different cultures, races, disciplines, and ways of life.
 Creative strides in understanding, in a learning situation such as a program or event, likewise depend on the collaborative efforts of people working together.
 This is a typically Indigenous way of creating community-based knowledge that empowers individuals by helping them develop internal, rather than external, authority as they work in relationship with one another.